sylvacoin/elibrary/README.md

 1. QRcode login system for students and admin
 1. Ability for students to share books and mark books as favorites.
 1. Ability to add friends

+# Requirements
+1. PHP 7.0 or greater
+1. Latest Chrome or firefox browser.

 # How to install
 1. In your local server visit loaclhost/phpmyadmin